deep-entertainment/egoventure/README.md

 It's streamlined for their games, but may be of use for other developers as well.
 Thus we're releasing it as Open Source under the [MIT license](LICENSE).

+If you want to see all the features, EgoVenture provides, check out the [egoventure-example-game "Carol Refurbished"](https://github.com/deep-entertainment/egoventure-example-game).

 ## Documentation

 * [Getting started](docs/getting_started.md)